On equivariant homotopy theory for model categories: Introduction

 Families or collections of subgroups are used in formulating isomorphism conjectures for $K$- and $L$-theory \cite{lueck} and the study of subgroup complexes \cite{quillensubgroup}.

 A different approach to equivariant homotopy theories was developed by Dwyer and Kan \cite{dwyerkansingular}.

-Kropholler and Wall's proof of their theorem \cite[1.2]{krophollerwall} is algebraic and works more generally \cite[1.3]{krophollerwall} for any equivariant chain map $f$ between chain complexes of based permutation modules such that for every subgroup $H$ of $G$, the differentials and $f$ restrict to maps between the free modules on the $H$-fixed points of the bases.
-In \cite{hambletonyalcin}, Hambleton and Yal{\c{c}}{\i}n gave a different, homological algebra proof of this algebraic version of the equivariant Whitehead Theorem via the orbit category.
+Kropholler and Wall's proof of their theorem \cite[1.2]{krophollerwall} is algebraic and works more generally \cite[1.3]{krophollerwall} for any equivariant chain map $f$ between augmented chain complexes of based permutation modules such that for every subgroup $H$ of $G$, the differentials and $f$ restrict to maps between the free modules on the $H$-fixed points of the bases.
+Their proof can be modified to generalize this algebraic version also to collections.
+In \cite{hambletonyalcin}, Hambleton and Yal{\c{c}}{\i}n gave a different, homological algebra proof of the algebraic version of the equivariant Whitehead Theorem via the orbit category.

-The main results were obtained in the author's master's thesis \cite{elmendorfstheorem} from 2010.
-Peter May and Bert Guillou (\cite{guilloumay1}, \cite{guilloumay2}) have independently and more generally investigated equivariant homotopy theory for any $\V$-group and cofibrantly generated $\V$-model category, where $\V$ is a cofibrantly generated, cartesian monoidal model category; and for any group and cofibrantly generated $\V$-model category, where $\V$ is a cofibrantly generated, monoidal model category, not necessarily cartesian.
-In the latter case, they have introduced two different notions of orbit diagrams.
+The main results in this paper were proved in the author's master's thesis \cite{elmendorfstheorem} from 2010.
+May and Guillou have independently investigated equivariant homotopy theory for more general enrichments as well \cite{guilloumay1}, \cite{guilloumay2}.

-This paper is intended to serve as an accessible companion treating the unenriched and the topological case separately, without requiring knowledge of enriched category theory.